dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 ![](images/B01.svg)

 ### Build Walls
 Build the west back wall (Blueprint B.01A) first using the shed floor as a surface.
 Cut studs to size using a *Battery Powered Circular Saw*.
 Mark the top and bottom plates using a *Carpenter's Pencil* and *Measuring Tape* and nail them together using a *Battery Powered Nail Gun*.
 Use a *Hammer* to finish driving any nails that stick out.
-Stand up the wall and nail spare 2x4s at about a 45 degree angle on either side to the end of the floor joists while leveling.
+Stand up the wall and nail spare 2x4s at about a 45 degree angle on either side to the end of the floor joists while leveling using a *48 Inch Level*.
 Next stand up the north/south walls (Blueprint B.01B), and finally the other east/west wall (Blueprint B.01C).

 [![](blueprints/B01A.svg)](https://github.com/dangnelson/WATERBEAR-Shed/blob/master/02%20Wall%20Structure/blueprints/B01a.pdf)